-- If you want to feel like a local, eat a meal el Huerta.
+- El Huerta: If you want to feel like a local, eat here.
 After your meal, lie on one of the hammocks in the back and relax.

-- Lured in off the street with a free drink, we ate dinner at Agua Loca.
+- Agua Loca: Lured in off the street with a free drink, Agua Loca turned out to be a great choice.
 I enjoyed the live music and my perfectly prepared steak.

 - There are several ice cream shops in town, pick one and try a flavour called Chañar.
 It’s made from a tree nut of the same name and has a similar flavour to manjar (Chile) or dulce de leche (Argentina).